Backin’ Up is Hard to Do

 The default is not the default

 The Quick Formatter tool was pretty straightforward, but it does play some linguistic games with the word ‘default’.
-To be clear, the factory default for this drive is XP Compatible.
+To be clear, this drive came from the factory formatted in XP Compatible mode – the factory default for this drive is actually XP Compatible!
 The factory default is not “Factory Default”.
 How confusing.

 image